-Here are four sensory stimulation products that can support everyday living for people living with dementia.
+Here are four sensory products that can support everyday living for people living with dementia.

 The Protac Sensit®

 Touch is one of the primary senses, perceived through the largest organ in the body: the skin.
 People living with dementia may have trouble processing tactile stimulation, leading to agitation and distress.
-The Protac Sensit® can help calm patients battling physical and mental restlessness.
+One sensory product that can help calm patients battling physical and mental restlessness is the Protac Sensit®.

 Patients with dementia can benefit from tactile sensory stimulation, providing a feeling of calm and relaxation.
 Eliminating agitation and distress may also make it easier for the caregivers to look after the user.